adamstallard/coinsensus/README.md

 Holders of the token may receive dividends from the donated tokens.

+## The Idea

+The token is distributed according to votes.
+During each time period, white-listed voters send their vote to the smart contract.
+The transfer is a small amount of ether--the actual vote is an address that holds a proposal.
+The proposal address is another smart contract that is capable of sending to the original contract 1) addresses to be added to the white-list 2) addresses to be removed 3) address(es) to receive new tokens.

+The idea is for members to decide (near) unanimously who their membership is and who receives tokens each round.
+Token-holders can also be paid semi-regularly with the ether that accumulates in the original smart contract that's taken from voters or from donor deposits.

 ## Particulars
 Near-consensus is required among those that vote each round, but there's no requirement of quorum.